 The Wellness curriculum was designed to teach better nutrition and decision making for a healthier lifestyle.

-Poetry Slam feeds the need for creativity and freedom for students to express themselves in a positive manner.
+Poetry feeds the need for creativity and freedom for students to express themselves.
+Students are encouraged to perform their work to promote public speaking skills.

 Fitness classes address health, body image, and self-esteem by developing speed, agility, and strength.